Skip to primary navigation Skip to content Skip to footer

 6 Guests

-Spend the day immersed in photographing Yellowstone’s wildlife-rich Lamar Valley area, revered as the gem of North American wildlife photography.
-Yellowstone boasts the largest intact ecosystem in the northern temperate zone, and scientists believe the park is now as rich, diverse and healthy as it has ever been.
+Spend the day photographing Yellowstone’s wildlife-rich Lamar Valley area, revered as the gem of North American wildlife photography.
+Yellowstone boasts the largest intact ecosystem in the northern temperate zone, and scientists believe the park is as rich, diverse, and healthy as ever.

 Winter is a special time to experience wildlife in Yellowstone, as the deep snows have pushed the wildlife out of the higher country, concentrating animals on Yellowstone’s Northern Range.
 Thousands of elk and bison fill the lower-elevation valleys and grasslands.
-Abundant bighorn sheep, mule deer, whitetail deer, pronghorn and moose also filter out of the mountains and concentrate where there is less snow, milder temperatures and easier foraging.
+Abundant bighorn sheep, mule deer, whitetail deer, pronghorn, and moose also filter out of the mountains and concentrate where there is less snow, milder temperatures, and easier foraging.
 This migration places them where we can best observe and photograph them and the predators that come here to hunt them.
+It’s a unique opportunity to witness these magnificent creatures in their natural habitat, a truly unforgettable experience for any wildlife photography enthusiast.

-On these excursions we have good chances of observing bison, elk, coyotes, bighorn sheep, moose, fox, birds of prey and numerous other species both large and small.
-While never guaranteed, winter elevates the possibility of photographing wild wolves up close as they occasionally travel near road corridors in search of prey, packmates, and—in late January through early March—breeding partners.
-Your guide will use their local familiarity and expertise of animal travel routes, winter habitat preferences, and understanding of the timing of best-light to ensure your day is filled with instruction and tips to help you find success as you venture out on your own Yellowstone photographic adventure.
+On these excursions, we have good chances of observing bison, elk, coyotes, bighorn sheep, moose, foxes, birds of prey, and numerous other large and small species.
+While never guaranteed, winter elevates the possibility of photographing wild wolves up close as they occasionally travel near road corridors in search of prey, packmates, and breeding partners in late January through early March.
+Your guide, with their local familiarity and expertise of animal travel routes, winter habitat preferences, and understanding of the timing of best light, will ensure your day is filled with instruction and tips to help you find success as you venture out on your own Yellowstone photographic adventure.

-Every moment in Yellowstone is different and unpredictable, and, therefore, we like to leave room for adapting to situations as they arise to fully maximize each opportunity as it presents itself!
+Every moment in Yellowstone is different and unpredictable, so we like to leave room for adapting to situations as they arise.
+This flexibility allows us to fully maximize each opportunity, ensuring that you get the most out of your Yellowstone photographic adventure!

 Still have questions?
 Check out our FAQ’s page!